 Custom Domain Setup

 You can add any domain or subdomain that you own for your ProductDyno product.
+Please note: This CANNOT be the same domain/subdomain used in External Content

 Using domain names